rwbl/web-app-site-control/README.md

 #### Flows of the functions = just as an illustration
 ![wasc-flows](https://user-images.githubusercontent.com/47274144/79632671-28877c00-8161-11ea-975f-a91ef5f6ad84.png)

+#### WASC-Box
+Fun project, which is a custom digital Lego creation displaying data and control functions.
+Hardware Raspberry Pi ZeroW, LCD20x4 display, Pushbuttons.
+Still some work in progress.

 ### Documentation
 The folder **flows** contain the Node-RED flows & subflows (formatted).
 Use the Node-RED import function to import as new flow.
 _IN PROGRESS_ (not shared yet): PDF document **webapp-sitecontrol.pdf** describing the solution and concept more in detail.